 With this vision in mind our institution will be able to achieve success in any field that our students represent.

 I have worked as a Science teacher in St Mary’s School (ICSE) for the last 14 years.
 My educational qualification is M.Sc.
 (Ruparel College) and B.Ed.
 (St Teresa’s Institute, Santa Cruz) in Mumbai.

-TEACHING IS MY PASSION, CREATION AND CREATIVITY IS MY MOTTO IN THE FIELED OF ART, MOULDING THE TENDER HANDS AND GIVING SHAPE TO THE OUTER LOOK IS A MISSION, WORKING WITH A GOAL TO BRING JOY AND HAPPINESS THRU THE MEDIUM OF COLOURS AND SHADES IN THE YOUNG MINDS OF MARIANS, AIMING TO ACHIEVE THE GOALS BY CREATING WONDERS IN THE FIELD OF ART AND TO PRODUCE AND ARTIST TO BRING NAME AND FAME IN THIS 150 YEARS OF ST MARYS SCHOOL THRU HIS CALIBRE AND POTENTIAL .
+TEACHING IS MY PASSION, CREATION AND CREATIVITY IS MY MOTTO IN THE FIELED OF ART, MOULDING THE TENDER HANDS AND GIVING SHAPE TO THE OUTER LOOK IS A MISSION, WORKING WITH A GOAL TO BRING JOY AND HAPPINESS THROUGH THE MEDIUM OF COLOURS AND SHADES IN THE YOUNG MINDS OF MARIANS, AIMING TO ACHIEVE THE GOALS BY CREATING WONDERS IN THE FIELD OF ART AN TO PRODUCE AND ARTIST TO BRING NAME AND FAME TO THIS 150 YEARS OF ST MARY’S SCHOOL THROUGH HIS CALIBRE AND POTENTIAL .